 Passing data to a Riddle

-If you have information about the quiz taker that you want to combine with the quiz data, you can pass this data to the riddle using the Riddle Data Layer.
+If you have information about the quiz taker that you want to combine with the quiz data, you can pass this data to the Riddle using the Riddle Data Layer.

 An excellent example of this information is a campaign ID, passed in the URL.
 Or you have a user ID that you can send to the Riddle when a user is logged in.